-You are not required to use a Claims Management Company to pusue a Section 75 Claim.
-You may draft and present your complaint to the third-party for freeand, where necessary, pursue this further with the Financial Ombudsman service without incurring a fee.
+Remember, you are not required to use a Claims Management Company to pursue a Section 75 Claim.
+You may draft and present your complaint to the third-party for free and, where necessary, pursue this further with the Financial Ombudsman service without incurring a fee.

 What Our Previous Clients Had To Say

 We really didn’t know what to do with our timeshare when health prevented us from travelling.
 This problem was solved quickly.
 We can’t thank you enough!Mr. & Mrs. Gibbs